 The swallow departs in autumn and still returns in spring.
 The grass withers in winter but grows again with the spring breeze.
 However, our life once lost is never regained.
 We attempt to change our fate within several years, over ten years or decades.
 In the limited time, we strive for money, position, emotion, or anything else, that, we think, will make us happy once we get it.
 But in the end, we have to admit: Money can buy the luxury material comforts but cannot buy the tranquility of the heart; position may temporarily satisfy our vanity but cannot conceal our inner loneliness; emotion may maintain our fleshly relationships for the moment but only can accompany us through our limited life.

-One day, I accidentally saw these words on a spiritual book, “From the moment you come crying into this world, you begin to perform your duty.
-You assume your role in the plan of God and in the ordination of God.
-You begin the journey of life.
-Whatever your background and whatever the journey ahead of you, none can escape the orchestration and arrangement that Heaven has in store, and none are in control of their destiny….”
+One day, I accidentally saw these words on a spiritual book, “From the moment you come crying into this world, you begin to fulfill your duty.
+Performing your role in God’s plan and in His ordination, you start your life’s journey.
+Whatever your background, and whatever the journey ahead of you, no one can escape the orchestrations and arrangements of the Heaven, and no one is in control of their own destiny.”
 “Regardless of whether you are able to recognize the deed of God, and irrespective of whether you believe in the existence of God, there is no doubt that your fate lies within the ordination of God, and there is no doubt that God will always hold sovereignty over all things.”

 “When one has no God, when one cannot see Him, when one cannot clearly recognize God’s sovereignty, every day is meaningless, worthless, miserable.
 Wherever one is, whatever one’s job is, one’s means of living and the pursuit of one’s goals bring one nothing but endless heartbreak and irrelievable suffering, such that one cannot bear to look back.
 Only when one accepts the Creator’s sovereignty, submits to His orchestrations and arrangements, and seeks true human life, will one gradually break free from all heartbreak and suffering, shake off all the emptiness of life.”